Random Number Generator

 - Default Random Generator:

-This is based on the numpy class default_rng. which internally uses the default bit generator (PCG64).
-You can make this random generator predictable by providing a
+This is based on the numpy class default_rng, which internally uses the default bit generator (PCG64).
+The generator can be made deterministic by providing a

 seed

 Permuted Congruential Generator (64-bit, PCG64).
-This is currently NeoRadium’s (and python’s) default bit generator object.
+This is currently NeoRadium’s (and Python’s) default bit generator object.
 It is based on Numpy’s PCG64 class.
-As you can see the results of the following example matches the above results as all of them use the same bit generator with the same seed.
+As you can see the results match those above because all use the same bit generator with the same seed.

 Mersenne Twister.
 This is based on Numpy’s MT19937 class.
-You can make this random generator predictable by providing a
+The generator can be made deterministic by providing a

 seed